Jose Siri Preview, Player Props: Rays vs. Yankees

-The Tampa Bay Rays, including Jose Siri and his .629 slugging percentage over his past 10 games, take on starter Gerrit Cole and the New York Yankees at Tropicana Field, Friday at 6:40 PM ET.
+Jose Siri, with a slugging percentage of .412 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the New York Yankees, with Clarke Schmidt on the mound, August 26 at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Rockies.
+In his most recent game he had a hitless showing (0-for-3) against the Yankees.

 Jose Siri Game Info & Props vs. the Yankees